english language skills

 Here’s a quick hint: Try to silence the voice in your head that reads along with you and you’ll find yourself reading a lot faster!

-To get an introduction to the topic as well as some links to the techniques I’ve mentioned, Life Hacker’s post about speed reading is a good place to start.
+To get an introduction to the topic as well as some links to the techniques I’ve mentioned, this article is a good place to start

 Solving a short comprehension exercise or two each week is a great way to watch your skills improve.

-We’re not saying it’s going to be easy.
-Learning a language takes a lot of patience, dedication and passion, but if you stick to it, the rewards are magnificent.
-Mastering English not only improves your job prospects, but it also opens up a whole new way of thinking, as well as connects you to over two billion people who also speak the same language.
+Mastering English opens up a whole new way of thinking, as well as connects you to over two billion people who also speak the same language.

 And isn’t that a wonderful feeling?